sarahhudaib/Math-Kit/work_space_cards.md

 ## **Convertor**

-This workspace card is used to perform unit conversions between a couple of common units of measurements, such as: length and temperature.
-Using the [**tkinter**](https://docs.python.org/3/library/tkinter.html) library for the GUI in Python and the [**Pillow**](https://github.com/python-pillow/Pillow) library in Python.
+This workspace card was made using the [**tkinter**](https://docs.python.org/3/library/tkinter.html) library for the GUI in Python and the [**Pillow**](https://github.com/python-pillow/Pillow) library in Python.

+It performs unit conversions between a couple of common quantities, such as: length and temperature.
+And as one of them is chosen, the user can choose is given the pre-defined units of measurement, and the user can choose to convert the chosen unit into another unit of measurement from the same category or quantity set.

 <br>